Kavignon/kavignon/README.md

 - Exploring frontend development with React & Typescript.

 You can find a list below of what I'm currently focused on:
-- Following along the book 'Building Git' from James Coglan with Python.
+- Following along the book 'Building Git' from James Coglan with [Python](https://github.com/Kavignon/Gallifrey).
-- Going through 'Epic React' from Kent C Dodds.
+- Going through [Epic React](https://epicreact.dev/) from Kent C Dodds.
 - Handling both backend (ASP.NET/F#) and frontend (React/TS) at work
 - I write posts on [my technical blog](https://kevinavignon.com/) from time to time.